LostwaveItalia/WerZatSonGUI/README.md

 ![Platform: Windows x64](https://img.shields.io/badge/Platform-Windows%20x64-blue)
 ![Version: 1.3.1](https://img.shields.io/badge/Version-1.3.1-orange)

 **WerZatSonGUI** is a Windows x64 desktop app that puts a full graphical interface on top of [**WerZatSong**](https://github.com/Nel80s/WerZatSong), the original command line song finder tool.
 If you've used WerZatSong before, this app functions in essentially the same way, you just don't need to manually open a terminal and type commands to use it anymore.
-Check [*Features of the GUI*](#features-of-the-gui) for more info.
+Check [*Features*](#features) for more info.

 This document explains how to install WerZatSonGUI, set it up for the first time, and use every part of its interface.
 > **Per chi parla italiano**: una traduzione completa di questo documento è disponibile in [**README_ITA.md**](README_ITA.md).